Francis Beaufort: Early life

 Francis Beaufort was descended from French Protestant Huguenots, who fled the French Wars of Religion in the sixteenth century.
 His parents moved to Ireland from London.
 His father, Daniel Augustus Beaufort, was a Protestant clergyman from Navan, County Meath, Ireland, and a member of the learned Royal Irish Academy.
 His mother Mary was the daughter and co-heiress of William Waller, of Allenstown House.
 Francis was born in Navan on 27 May 1774.
 He had an older brother, William Louis Beaufort and three sisters, Frances, Harriet, and Louisa.
 His father created and published a new map of Ireland in 1792.
 Francis grew up in Wales and Ireland until age fourteen.
 He left school and went to sea, but never stopped his education.
 By later in life, he had become sufficiently self-educated to associate with some of the greatest scientists and applied mathematicians of his time, including Mary Somerville, John Herschel, George Biddell Airy, and Charles Babbage.

-Francis Beaufort had a lifelong keen awareness of the value of accurate charts for those risking the seas, as he was shipwrecked at the age of fifteen due to a faulty chart.
+Francis Beaufort had a lifelong awareness of the value of accurate charts for those travelling at sea, as he was shipwrecked at the age of fifteen due to a faulty chart.
 His most significant accomplishments were in nautical charting.